 Even with a varied and complete diet, bearded dragons will still lack some nutrients in captivity that they normally get in the wild.
 That’s why it is very important to provide vitamin and mineral supplements when feeding your bearded dragon.

 The most important supplements to provide are calcium with vitamin D3, and an general multivitamin.
 These supplements come in a powdered form engineered to stick to food items.

-Insect feeders should be dusted and coated with a calcium/vitamin D3 supplement at each feeding.
-Veggie mixes should also be sprinkled with calcium/vitamin D3 at each feeding as well.
+Insect feeders should be dusted and coated with Repashy Calcium Plus supplement at each feeding.
+Veggie mixes should also be sprinkled at each feeding as well.

 The Cricket Rock can also be used to dust insects.
 Simply sprinkle a little supplement powder in the bottom of the rock, add insects, replace lid, and give the rock a couple good shakes.

 Viola!
 Your insects are thoroughly coated and ready for feeding.